alan-turing-institute/data-safe-haven-team/WaysofWork.md

 ##### I do not know what Story this issue belongs to, Should I create this issue?
 All work and the related issues should clearly contribute to agreed upon goals, and their corresponding stories.
-If you are unable to assign an issue to a story consider whether to create it in the first place. if you think it is work that the project needs, add it for discussion during the next weekly meeting or open a thread in the corresponding channel.
+If you are unable to assign an issue to a story consider whether to create it in the first place.
+If you think it is work that the project needs, add it for discussion during the next weekly meeting or open a thread in the corresponding channel.

 If this happen regularly it should be addressed, either there is a deviation from plans and goals or these are loosing validity.